 You’ll also need a strong, thick substrate, light gravel or sand.
 The roots need to anchor in the bottom of the aquarium properly.
 If you’re going to be keeping any other fish with your betta, you want to make sure they won’t get to the roots and eat them.
 This will cause the bamboo to die.
 Bettas are carnivores so they wouldn’t nibble the roots, just remember that other critters might (especial aquarium snails).

-If you can pull of an aquarium with bamboo, it’ll look fantastic.
-We’d love to see a photo of your aquarium, so feel free to email us or post it in the comments.
+If you can pull off an aquarium with bamboo, it’ll look fantastic.
+We’d love to see a photo of your aquarium, so feel free to email one in to us!

 You may have seen ‘Betta Bulbs’ on sale; maybe in pet stores, aquatics stores or online.
 Being named ‘betta bulbs’ they’ve become quite popular with betta keepers, so let’s look at some good and bad aspects about introducing betta bulbs into your aquarium.